mil/userbound.com-gulp/src/blog/entries/2015-03-07-Pango-Markup-in-i3bar.md

 date: 2015-03-20
 time: 9:38Pm
 footnotes:
-    - This is great, because previously if you wanted to style the output of `i3status` or your `status_command` in i3, you were limited to setting only foreground colors.
+    - This is great, because previously if you wanted to style the output of <code>i3status</code> or your <code>status_command</code> in i3, you were limited to setting only foreground colors.
 Now you have all of Pango markup at your disposal.
-    - While nothing close to the styling available in browser or with [otherbar](), this is a monumental improvement from i3bar's previous styling support.
+    - While nothing close to the styling available in browser or with <a href="https://github.com/Lokaltog/candybar">candybar</a>, this is a monumental improvement from i3bar's previous styling support.
-    - Pango markup supports a number of [text attribute styling options]()<sup>1</sup>, including background, forgroung color, and underlining.
+    - Pango markup supports a number of <a href="https://developer.gnome.org/pango/stable/PangoMarkupFormat.html">text attribute styling options</a>, including background, forgroung color, and underlining.

 ---

-Since of about a month ago, [i3bar]() supports inline [pango markup](https://github.com/i3/i3/issues/1468) for styling your statusline and workspaces<sup>1</sup>.
+Since a little over a month ago, [i3bar](http://i3wm.org/i3bar/manpage.html) supports inline [pango markup](https://github.com/i3/i3/issues/1468) for styling your statusline and workspaces<sup>1</sup>.
 So after figuring this out, this past weekend I took some time to redo my statusline.

-I wrote a small [ruby script]() to serve as my i3 statusline commmand which generates little aesthetic blocks (styled with Pango markup) for time, weather, network, audio level, and power... looking like:
+I wrote a small [ruby script](https://github.com/mil/home/blob/master/Scripts/Utilities/json-bar) to serve my i3 statusline command which generates little aesthetic blocks (styled with Pango markup) for time, weather, network, audio level, and power... looking like:

 ![Pango Markup in i3Bar screenshot](/blog/Pango-Markup-in-i3bar/bar.png)

 Each block I define as a hash, specifying symbol, color, and the function which returns the data to display:

 <pre class='sh_ruby'>
 blocks = [
     {